-As an almost-10-year staff in travel industry, from time to time I hear customer say that traveling to China is expensive than they thought.
+As an almost-10-year staff in the travel industry, from time to time I hear customers say that traveling to China is more expensive than they thought.
 And I have to admit that to some extent, it's true.
 Here's why.

 Let's just think about it.
 Is it really that enjoyable to have to take care of everything from hotel booking to ordering from a Mandarin-only menu while having precious and limited holiday time?
 Do basic English descriptions (or even none) at attractions sate appetites for a deeper insight into the mystery of this land?
 Does a guidebook offer the best angle for a wonderful shot or a hidden charm that only locals know?
 I am afraid not.

-So, travelling independently may cost a bit cheaper and work on other parts of the earth, but not in a non-English country like China, especially when further factor in the complex transportation, less tourist-friendly infrastructure in sightseeing spots across the country.
-For most western travelers, a tour operator who can offer organized itinerary and qualified tour guide is the very basic, though it may cost a bit higher.
-Sometimes you may find the cost difference between a tour package and self-help tour isn't as big as you thought, this is because of the favorable rate on accommodation and transportation a tour operator can get due to bulk-buying.
+So, traveling independently may cost a bit cheaper and work in other parts of the earth, but not in a non-English country like China, especially when further factor in the complex transportation, and less tourist-friendly infrastructure in sightseeing spots across the country.
+For most western travelers, a tour operator who can offer an organized itinerary and a qualified tour guide is very basic, though it may cost a bit higher.
+Sometimes you may find the cost difference between a tour package and a self-help tour isn't as big as you thought, this is because of the favorable rate on accommodation and transportation a tour operator can get due to bulk-buying.

-That's why I always advocate the tailor made & private tour service from a China-based tour operator is the best choice for travelers craving for knowing the real China while stay private, comfortable, flexible and carefree.
-Without other travelers share some of the tour cost, a private tour seems cost a little bit higher than a group tour on the surface.
-But with the very limit price difference with group tour, a private & tailor made service is guaranteed with a unique and in-depth interaction with China, which is far from comparable by group tour and make it a more cost-effective way.
+That's why I always advocate the tailor-made & private tour service from a China-based tour operator is the best choice for travelers craving for knowing the real China while staying private, comfortable, flexible, and carefree.
+Without other travelers sharing some of the tour costs, a private tour seems to cost a little bit higher than a group tour on the surface.
+But with the very limited price difference with a group tour, a private & tailor-made service is guaranteed with a unique and in-depth interaction with China, which is far from comparable to a group tour and makes it a more cost-effective way.

-Many travelers may notice that China is getting more expensive than years before, no matter you travel independently, join in a group tour or escorted by a private tour.
-Several factors including Renminbi appreciation, admission fee rise, increasing fuel fee and labor cost etc. all result it this trend, which by far shows no sign to stop.
+Many travelers may notice that China is getting more expensive than years before, no matter whether you travel independently, join in a group tour, or be escorted by a private tour.
+Several factors including Renminbi appreciation, admission fee rise, increasing fuel fees and labor cost, etc. all result in this trend, which by far shows no sign to stop.

-Chinese official currency Renminbi (Yuan) has continued to appreciate since the exchange rate regime reform taken in 2005.
-According to report, the Chinese Renminbi has appreciated almost 30 percent since 2005.
-The exchange rate of Renminbi hits 6 against the U.S. dollar in 2016.
+Chinese official currency Renminbi (Yuan) has continued to appreciate since the exchange rate regime reform was taken in 2005.
+According to a report, the Chinese Renminbi has appreciated almost 30 percent since 2005.
+The exchange rate of the Renminbi hits 6 against the U.S. dollar in 2016.
 Euros and dollars are no longer worth as much as they used to be in China.
-The internal devaluation and external appreciation of Renminbi led to the rise in prices of land, real estate and commodities.
+The internal devaluation and external appreciation of the Renminbi led to the rise in prices of land, real estate, and commodities.
 The direct influence on travelers is that they have to pay more for dining and accommodation.

-Admission fee of Wulinyuan Scenic and Historic Area, a part of Zhangjiajie Forest Park in Hunan: CNY248 (US$40.10)
+Admission fee for Wulinyuan Scenic Area (with the famous Zhangjiajie National Forest Park included): CNY248 (US$40.10)

 Chinese authorities raised the price of gasoline by more than 3 % because of high crude oil prices on the international market.
-This has impacts on many aspects of China tours.
-Not only transportation is getting more expensive but also the prices on the menus are higher - the cost for shipping food materials to restaurants is increased.
+This has impacted many aspects of China tours.
+Not only transportation is getting more expensive but also the prices on the menus are higher - the cost of shipping food materials to restaurants is increased.

-Another important factor that caused the rising cost of travelling in China is the increased labor cost.
+Another important factor that caused the rising cost of traveling in China is the increased labor cost.
 There is an average annual 14% growth in wages in the country during the past decade.
-Travel agencies have to pay more to hire excellent tour guides and this ultimately results in price increase.
+Travel agencies have to pay more to hire excellent tour guides and this ultimately results in price up.

-Share this article if you enjoyed it!
-Please write to firstname.lastname@example.org if you have any questions about travelling in China.
+Please write to ; if you have any questions about traveling in China.